andreacremese/SpringInjectionPlayground/README.md

 the default is **Singleton**, if you want prototype (meaning, a different instance each time), you need to specify it.

 There are also additional scopes per web scopes: session (one instance per session), request (one instance per http request), global session (survives the app)

-# Property files!

-the properties will go into a specific bean, where they can be accessed.

-    // this is the bean to retrieve the properties from file
-    @Bean
-    public static PropertySourcesPlaceholderConfigurer getPropertySourcesPlaceholderConfigurer() {
-        return new PropertySourcesPlaceholderConfigurer();
-    }